by Dr. Noel Peterson, ND, DAAPM December 15, 2020

 Misinformation propagandists and anti-vaxers who spread conspiracy theories have a huge advantage: They do not have to verify their claims, they only need to sow doubt.

 The vast amount of misinformation on social media is especially daunting for our public health workers.
-With our current national leadership politicizing the pandemic while fanning the flames of fear, mistrust, and misinformation, our public health workers face an ever- more daunting challenge to dispel those fears.
+With past national leadership politicizing the pandemic while fanning the flames of fear, mistrust, and misinformation, our public health workers face an ever- more daunting challenge to dispel those fears.
 Thankfully the Biden administration will return to science based advice on the pandemic.

 It is true that many questions remain about the vaccine: